netsec-ethz/scion-quic-multipath_I-D/draft-rewrite-jelte.md

 transient network conditions, enabling more accurate RTT estimation and congestion control.

+The integration of QUIC-MP with PANs introduces both challenges and new capabilities.
+To better understand where these issues arise, and how path-awareness can be leveraged in practice, we next consider a range of multipath use cases.
+These scenarios illustrate the diversity of goals that multipath transport seeks to address, and highlight how PANs can support these goals through their path semantics, metadata availability, and routing models.

 #  Multipath Use Cases and Categorization
-This section categorizes common use cases for multipath transport and highlights how PANs enhance each scenario.
+This section categorizes common use cases for multipath transport and highlights how PANs, such as SCION, can enhance each scenario.
 Many of these use cases can be combined to meet complex application requirements.

 ## Fault Tolerance and Availability
+In traditional IP networks, an endpoint typically has access to only a single active path to a given destination.
+If that path fails—due to a link or router outage—the network must first detect the failure, recompute a new route, and update routing tables (possibly across multiple routers) before traffic can resume.
+This convergence process can take anywhere from hundreds of milliseconds to several hours, during which the connection is disrupted.

-Multipath transport can improve robustness against network failures in several ways:
+Multipath transport can improve robustness against such failures.

-- An endpoint can immediately send data over a perdetermined backup path if it suspects that a primary path is faulty.
-- In SCION, we may get error messages that specify the link or node that is faulty.
-This allows selecting a backup path that does not share the same faulty entity.
-- By sending redundant traffic over multiple paths, an application can maintain continuity even if one path becomes unavailable.
+By sending redundant traffic over multiple paths, an application can maintain continuity even if one path becomes unavailable.

-The use of backup paths or paths for redundant sending can be further improved by selecting of disjoint paths {{disjointness}}.
-This reduces the likelihood of multiple paths failing simultaneously.
+PANs further enhance the fault tolerance of multipath transport by enabling the selection of disjoint paths.
+This reduces the likelihood of multiple paths simultaneously failing.
+Moreover, because endpoints in PANs have access to multiple explicit, usable paths, traffic can be switched immediately to an alternate path upon detecting a failure, avoiding delays associated with routing convergence in traditional IP networks.

 ## High Throughput
-An application may aim to maximize available bandwidth by spreading traffic across multiple paths.
-To optimize this an application may:

-- Select multiple paths with minimum disjointness
-- Select multiple paths such that dosjointness is limited to sub-paths that are expected to have high bandwidth available
-- When congestion is detected, switch over entirely, or shift parts of traffic to an underutilized disjoint path to preserve the throughput.
+Some applications aim to maximize available bandwidth by spreading traffic across multiple paths.
+In PANs, implicit path metadata can be used to identify disjoint paths.
+Using disjoint paths helps reduce the risk of shared bottlenecks and can increase throughput.
+Furthermore, when congestion is detected, PANs can switch over entirely, or shift parts of traffic to an underutilized disjoint path to preserve the throughput.

+PANs may also offer explicit bandwidth metadata (e.g., in SCION), allowing the sender to choose paths with high capacity.

 ## Low Latency
 Latency-sensitive applications benefit from selecting the fastest available path at any moment.
 In PANs, endpoints may estimate latency from explicit metadata or infer it from probing.
-Because in PANs paths are stable and explicitly selectable, the transport layer can maintain multiple low-latency options in parallel, and either transmit in parallel, or switch traffic to a different path once the latency starts to fluctuate.
+Because in PAN paths are stable and explicitly selectable, the transport layer can maintain multiple low-latency options in parallel, and either transmit in parallel, or switch traffic to a different path once the RTT starts to fluctuate.

-Latency may be determined by RTT estimation, see {{rtt}}.

 For deadline sensitive applications, an algorithm as described in
 {{DMTP}} may be useful.

-Instead of probing many paths at once, an implementation should probe only the most promising paths (following the metadata).
-Probing many paths should also be avoided to avoid overloading individual links, and it may effectively be limited (except traceroute) by the abvailable path IDs and connection IDs, see
-{{Section 7.2 of QUIC-MP}}.

 ## Policy-Driven Routing and Routing Constraints
 Some applications or deployments may wish to avoid routing traffic through certain ASes or jurisdictions, e.g. to reduce exposure to surveillance, or enforce routing policies.
-SCION enables this by making path selection explicit and verifiable.
+PANs enable this by making path selection explicit and verifiable.

 ## Anonymity and Traffic Obfuscation
 Multipath transport can be used to reduce the observability of traffic